implico/frs-bundle-default/README.md

 * [Bower][bower]
 * Git, e.g. [Github desktop](https://desktop.github.com/)

-Install [Frontend-starter][frontend-starter], then unpack this repo to the desired loaction (if you clone, you'd rather want to remove the `.git` directory, because as it is just a kind of template, it won't be under version control).
+Install [Frontend-starter][frontend-starter], then unpack this repo to the desired project location (if you clone, you'd rather want to remove the `.git` directory, because as it is just a kind of template, it won't be under version control).
 Remember **not to use a directory containing an exclamation mark (!)** - it breaks glob patterns used by the tasks.

 Then run: